hutilicious/TeslaSQL/README.md

 `npm start`

 Your connection params will now get stored on your drive.
 You have to close and restart the application now in order to connect to your server.

+## What is working
+1. Connecting to MySQL server
+2. Sending queries with F9 shortcut and displaying the results